becomingbabyman/cause/README.md

 4. **Idiomatic EDN.** The higher level causal data structures that are built from `nodes` implement many of the same protocols as their EDN counterparts.
 Most Clojure functions should just work on CausalLists and CausalMaps the same way they'd work on lists and maps.

 5. **Extended EDN.** Causal collections have some properties that don't fit into existing Clojure collection protocols, specifically identity and history that can span multiple interrelated collections.
-Facilities should be provided to manage these database-like properties efficiently and easily.
+These database-like properties can efficiently and easily be managed with a CausalBase.

 ## How it Works